louie7679/RecipeGenius/README.md

 #### Project Original Thoughts:

-The original concept behind this project was to create a recipe recommendation system that leverages the power of technology to assist users in discovering new and exciting recipes.
-The idea stemmed from a passion for cooking and the desire to simplify the process of finding recipes that match users' preferences and dietary restrictions.
-The project aimed to combine modern web development techniques and cloud computing to offer a seamless experience for food enthusiasts.
+The initial inspiration behind this project was to simplify the cooking experience for individuals by recommending recipes based on the ingredients they already have on hand.
+I envisioned a user-friendly platform that would empower home cooks to make the most of their existing pantry items and reduce food waste.

 #### Project Technical Overview: